miakd/miakd.github.io/_posts/2024-06-03-Let-white-people-have-Juneteenth.md

 In 2024, what has Juneteenth become?
 It appears to me as the most perverse kind of full-circle moment.
 Black people learned in 1865 that our bondage had ended, and now, the institutions that have undermined our freedom hide their hands by claiming to celebrate *with* us.

 And this year, what better could exemplify Juneteenth's love for freedom than the Palestinian resistence?
-And yet, in 2024, the same institutions that have appropriated Juneteenth and the language of Black Lives Matter are staying as far away as possible from the movement to Free Palestine, if not slandering and demonizing it.
+And yet, in 2024, the same institutions that have appropriated the holiday and the Black Lives Matter movement are staying as far away as possible from the movement to free Palestine, if not slandering and demonizing it.
 Those that are not openly supporting the genocidal, apartheid Zionist state and its U.S. backing are trying their absolute best to stay silent and go unnoticed.

 There is something profoundly different between these insitutions' relationship to the uprisings in 2020 and 2024.
 Do Black lives matter?
 They'll give us that, to the extent that we can be absorbed into their corporate machine that ultimately still despises us.
 But a free Palestine?
 That would spell the end for the very same corporate American war machine that pretends to love Black people.
 As this horror-factory does its worst Gaza, the entire world is watching and it still cannot win.
 Palestinian self-determination is tearing down its mirage of infallibility and is bringing about another world.
 So while the representatives of these corporations and governments can say Black Lives Matter all day long, they’ll never in their soulless lives breathe the words Free Palestine.